 In my wanderings around quake broken Christchurch over the last months, I'd seen several quake crushed cars, crunched by fallen bricks & concrete.
-I'd seen quake leaning blocks of flats, with leaning undercover parking & a crushed car under a block of flats where undercover parking had collapsed - block of flats off Springfield Rd.
+I'd seen quake leaning blocks of flats, with leaning undercover parking & a crushed car under a Springfield Rd, block of flats where undercover parking had collapsed.

 North-west ground floor car park, Langdons Rd side: Hundreds of plastic nipples, each about 3 cms diameter with a central screw & nipple on top, glued to grey filler, on concrete column cracks & roof / floor concrete beam cracks.
 Not bolts as guessed, as I found two nipples had fallen off, so I could examine them.
 (Injection nipple sold at Bunnings, $4.95 each).

 76 images, Langdons Rd, Sissons Rd:

 23.08.11.
 Plastic, injection nipples (left broken) with grey filler, Northlands Mall car park, post June 13 quake